Search

 Estrogen, Cardiovascular Health, & Sexual Function

-In a randomized, double-blind, placebo-controlled study, KEEPS showed that recently postmenopausal women undergoing HRT would not experience any severe adverse effects after 4 years.
+In a randomized, double-anonymized, placebo-controlled study, KEEPS demonstrated that recently postmenopausal women undergoing HRT did not experience any severe adverse effects after four years.
+This includes risks such as atherosclerosis and venous thrombosis.

-This includes atherosclerosis and venous thrombosis.
-Participants did experience reduced hot flashes, improved sleep, and maintenance of bone mineral density.
+Participants in the study experienced significant benefits, including reduced hot flashes, improved sleep, and maintenance of bone mineral density.

 Talk to Us About HRT for Women